 1. Introduction

 In 2020 alone, musculoskeletal disorders (MSDs) had been ranked 2nd as the leading non-fatal disability which has been affecting more than a billion people worldwide [1].
 It was also reported that over 7.1 million UK adults have been suffering with MSD and have cost the economy over £4.1 billion each year [2].
 According to Bevan in 2015 [3], MSDs have said to have cost the European Union (EU) over 2% of its gross domestic product (GDP), which is estimated to be over €240bn each year.
-There is no doubt that this is a steadilysteadily growing concern over this illness that needs to be properly addressed.
+This suggests that there is a steadily growing concern over this illness that needs to be properly addressed.

 MSD originates from various factors and can emerge from a combination of events during a period.
 MSD can be a result ranging from various factor such as congenital defects [4] and neurological disorders [5].
 Overall, individuals across different age groups and not just the elderly are currently suffering from MSD [6].
 MSDs can develop from early stages in life by the frequent adoption of abnormal postures and low physical activities, which can subsequently lead to long-term chronic pain, discomfort, and physical limitations [6].
 According to Kulon et al. [7], traditional methods of assessment are currently viewed as time consuming and most often rely on the use of large health care equipment such as Magnetic resonance imaging (MRI), X-rays and CT Scans.

 Within an in-office work environment, staff members are often expected to be in a seated position for an extended period, which can be detrimental to one’s health and could lead to exacerbation of long-term musculoskeletal conditions such as back pains and spinal deformities [8].
 According to [9] and [10], prolonged sitting has been one of the leading causes of MSDs that has been affecting office workers.
 These individuals often suffer pain in their lower back area.
-According to different studies found, it was proven that among daily office workers, there is a strong correlation between prolong sitting and severe back pains affecting the lumbar area [11,12].
-To combat this issue, it is therefore recommended that the users should go out for stroll breaks after every few hours.
-With the incorporation of exercise breaks as a daily routine, could potentially increase cognitive functions long-term and also improve muscle strength [13].
+Studies conducted among daily office workers, conclude that there is a strong correlation between prolong sitting and severe back pains affecting the lumbar area [11,12].
+To combat this issue, a recommendation is that the users take stroll breaks every few hours.
+The incorporation of exercise breaks as a daily routine, potentially increases cognitive functions in the long-term thus improving muscle strength [13].

 The integration of smart sensing chairs into a home or office work environments, actively monitoring and providing feedback on user’s health and activity levels would be deemed quite useful.
-Furthermore, with the rapid advancement in data sensor technology and Artificial Intelligence, there should be new and commercialized solutions out there in the market for continuous posture and health monitoring.
-There is no doubt that these types of systems have the potential of contributing towards the idea of personalized healthcare and improving the quality of life, especially for individuals that are suffering from MSDs.
+Furthermore, with the rapid advancement in data sensor technology and Artificial Intelligence, there should be new and commercialized solutions for continuous posture and health monitoring.
+Such systems have the potential of contributing towards the idea of personalized healthcare and improving the quality of life, especially for individuals suffering from MSDs.

-With that in mind, Various research studies which will be later discussed have investigated the development of posture monitoring systems, with an aim to assist the end user in maintaining the right sitting posture at every given time.
+Various research studies which will be later discussed have investigated the development of posture monitoring systems, with an aim to assist the end user in maintaining the right sitting posture at every given time.
 These types of systems are named “smart sensing chairs”.
 The first research study found that implemented the concept of smart sensing chair was by Tan et al back in 2001 [14], who fitted a chair with a pressure distribution sensor to classify a user’s sitting postures which was just first of many.

 Objectives